-1-5.6 Leads Down Poles.
+1-5.5 Leads Down Poles.

-- 1-5.6.1 Leads down poles shall be protected against mechanical injury.
+- 1-5.5.1 Leads down poles shall be protected against mechanical injury.
 Any metallic covering shall form a continuous conducting path to ground.
-Installation shall in all cases be such as to prevent water from entering the conduit or box. - 1-5.6.2 Leads to boxes shall have 600 volt insulation approved for wet locations, as defined in the National Electrical Code (NFPA No. 70 1971).
+Installation shall in all cases be such as to prevent water from entering the conduit or box. - 1-5.5.2 Leads to boxes shall have 600 volt insulation approved for wet locations, as defined in the National Electrical Code (NFPA No. 70 1975).

-1-5.7 Wiring Inside Buildings.
+1-5.6 Wiring Inside Buildings.

-- 1-5.7.1 All conductors inside buildings shall be in conduit, electrical metallic tubing, metal molding, or raceways.
-Installation shall be in accordance with the National Electrical Code (NFPA No. 70-1971). - 1-5.7.2 Conductors shall have an approved insulation; the insulation or other outer covering shall be flame-retardant and moisture-resistant. - 1-5.7.3 Conductors shall be installed as far as possible without joints.
+- 1-5.6.1 At the communication center, conductors shall extend as directly as possible to the operating room in conduits, ducts, shafts, raceways or overhead racks and troughs of a type of construction affording protection against fire and mechanical injury. - 1-5.6.2 All conductors inside buildings shall be in conduit, electrical metallic tubing, metal molding, or raceways.
+Installation shall be in accordance with the National Electrical Code (NFPA No. 70-1975). - 1-5.6.3 Conductors shall have an approved insulation; the insulation or other outer covering shall be flame-retardant and moisture-resistant. - 1-5.6.4 Conductors shall be installed as far as possible without joints.
 Splices will be permitted only in junction or terminal boxes.
-Wire terminals, splices and joints shall conform with the National Electrical Code (NFPA No. 70-1971). - 1-5.7.4 Conductors bunched together in a vertical run connecting two or more floors shall have a flame-retardant covering sufficient to prevent the carrying of fire from floor to floor.
-This requirement shall not apply if the conductors are encased in a metallic conduit, or located in a fire-resistive shaft having fire stops at each floor. - 1-5.7.5 When signal conductors, and electric light and power wires are run in the same shaft, they shall be separated by at least two inches, or either system shall be encased in a noncombustible enclosure.
+Wire terminals, splices and joints shall conform with the National Electrical Code (NFPA No. 70-1975).

+- 1-5.6.5 Conductors bunched together in a vertical run connecting two or more floors shall have a flame-retardant covering sufficient to prevent the carrying of fire from floor to floor.
+This requirement shall not apply if the conductors are encased in a metallic conduit, or located in a fire-resistive shaft having fire stops at each floor. - 1-5.6.6 Where cables or wirings are exposed to unusual fire hazards, they shall be properly protected. - 1-5.6.7 Cable terminals and cross-connecting facilities shall be located in or adjoining the operations room. - 1-5.6.8 When signal conductors, and electric light and power wires are run in the same shaft, they shall be separated by at least two inches, or either system shall be encased in a noncombustible enclosure.